syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/global-local.md

 ## Localization

 The [`Localization`](../api/base/l10n/) library allows you to localize default text content of the DocumentEditor.
-The document editor component has static text on some features (like find & replace, context-menu, dialogs) that can be changed to other cultures (Arabic, Deutsch, French, etc.) by defining the locale value and translation object.
+The Document Editor component has static text on some features (like find & replace, context-menu, dialogs) that can be changed to other cultures (Arabic, Deutsch, French, etc.) by defining the locale value and translation object.
 Please refer the sample link [RTL](https://ej2.syncfusion.com/demos/document-editor/right-to-left/)

 Note: Please refer the [Locale](https://github.com/syncfusion/ej2-locale/tree/master/src).

 ## Document Editor

-The following list of properties and its values are used in the document editor.
+The following list of properties and its values are used in the Document Editor.

 Locale keywords |Text
 -----|-----